 That’s why an aggressive assessment of your individual situation is important.
 Our team is well equipped to challenge the orders issued by immigration judges, appeal decisions to a higher court, and, if necessary, seek judicial review from the United States Court of Appeals.

 Our clients come from all walks of life – entertainers, sports figures, and everyday people who have successfully met the criteria for asylum or avoided deportation with a successful legal outcome.

-In deportation proceedings, experienced legal counsel is critical.
+In deportation proceedings, experienced legal counsel from a Deportation Immigration Lawyer is critical.
 People facing deportation generally receive only one chance to prove that they should not be removed.
 Further, the consequences of an order of removal can be severe and can result in the noncitizen being forbidden to return to the United States for anywhere from five years to life.

 At Wilner & O’Reilly, we provide experienced legal counsel to individuals facing deportation.
 In these cases, we often challenge orders of removal issued by immigration judges, appealing the decision to a higher court such as the BIA in Falls Church, Virginia.
 Even if the BIA upholds the removal order, judicial review may be available from the United States Court of Appeals.